What is the future of work?

-Workplace and workforce transformation
+Workplace transformation and the hybrid workforce

 In the past hundred years, the world of work has undergone continuous evolution.
 The steady push of technology and the rise of the digital workplace have shaped not only how and where we work, but also the nature of the roles and skills required in a highly dynamic working culture.
 The working world continues to evolve, requiring business leaders to look for innovative solutions that will support the workplaces and workforces of the future.

-- How and where we work: Until very recently, a mobile device was simply a phone – but today, smartphones are used by workers as portals for increasingly sophisticated software and data management tools.
+- Distributed workforces: How and where we work: Until very recently, a mobile device was simply a phone – but today, smartphones are used by workers as portals for increasingly sophisticated software and data management tools.
 In a recent study, 87% of companies were dependent upon employees having access to mobile business apps from their devices.
 When portable devices such as laptops and mobiles are augmented with AI and connected to advanced digital systems, employees become untethered from the cubicle.
 They are freed up to work wherever they are – and to focus their minds more on solutions and innovation, and less on repetitive tasks.

 - Demand for new skills in the workplace of the future: As the digital workplace reduces the need for an on-site workforce, it also increases the need for knowledge-intensive tasks.
 From 2000 to 2019, the proportion of employees with graduate-level qualifications rose from 24% to 42%.
 Other studies and statistics also show a nearly 20% rise in the past 10 years in jobs calling for evidence of complex problem-solving and innovative thinking.
 And, of course, a sophisticated level of computer and software literacy is basically essential for the workforce of the future.

 Six trends that are shaping the future of work